 This isn't entirely true, as Paarthurnax explains that a Dragon can hear its own voice anywhere in the world when spoken as a Thu'um.

-Paarthurnax mentions that all dragons have the urge to dominate, even the dragonborn, yourself.
+Paarthurnax mentions that all dragons have the urge to dominate, even the Dragonborn, yourself.
 Now, the first thing that may come to mind is tendencies of the player to get their hands on as much power as possible.
-But then you remember that the previous Dragonborn anointed by the Graybeards was non other than the man that would conquer the entire continent of Tamriel, Emperor Tiber Septem.
+But then you remember that the previous Dragonborn anointed by the Graybeards was none other than the man that would conquer the entire continent of Tamriel, Emperor Tiber Septim.
 No wonder you can so quickly bring an end to the civil war.
 Conquest is literally part of who you are.

 The First Dragonborn was a Starscream who betrayed the dragons, devoured their souls, and took over Solstheim.
 Conquest is truly in his genes - and in yours.

 The Greybeards make it pretty clear that in order to learn a shout you must have a deep conceptual understanding of the words involved.
-In that case lets take a look at Ulfiric, his two shouts of choice are Unrelenting Force and Disarm.
-This troper believes that if anyone in Skyrim has deep knowledge of Force (or Fus) and Defeat (Viik) it would certainly be Ulfric Stormcloak.
+In that case, let's take a look at Ulfric, whose two shouts of choice are Unrelenting Force and Disarm.
+This troper believes that if anyone in Skyrim has deep knowledge of Force (Fus) and Defeat (Viik) it would certainly be Ulfric Stormcloak.

-Something that you wouldn't really notice is that there is a design on the doors of High Hrothgar.
-It's a strange shape but when you step back and really look at it, the shape suddenly looks very familiar.
-A dragon's head.
+Something that you might not notice is that there is a design on the doors of High Hrothgar.
+It's a strange shape, but when you step back and really look at it, the shape suddenly looks very familiar - it's a dragon's head.
 The brilliance doesn't kick in until later when you meet the leader of the Greybeards.
-Paarthunax, a dragon.
+Paarthunax is a dragon.
 No wonder the Greybeards have that design on their door!

-One small detail I noticed during the 'Mind of Madness' quest, when you go to fix Pelagius's paranoia, you get hit with an unknown cold spell.
-One could attribute it to something hiding in the shadows, until you realize, it's a path of PARANOIA.
-It's designed to to that to make you THINK someone is attacking you.
+One small detail I noticed during the 'Mind of Madness' quest: when you go to fix Pelagius's paranoia, you get hit with a cold spell of unknown origin.
+One could attribute it to something hiding in the shadows, until you realize: it's a path of PARANOIA.
+It's designed to do that to make you THINK someone is attacking you.

-Why has the theme music become more clear and defined over the last three games?
-Because The Dragonborn is coming and it's their fanfare.
+Why has the theme music become progressively more clear and defined over the last three games?
+Because the Dragonborn is coming and it's their fanfare.
 That's also why it now finally has words!

 In "Laid to Rest", if you find out that Alva is a vampire without killing her, she will show up later in Movarth's lair later on as a friendly NPC, and even help you in combat.
 This is because she was never evil, she was Movarth'sthrall, and killing him ended it.

-Actually, thats just a bug, if you return to her coffin on day when shes there, she still turns hostile.
-They probably planned for town folk to chase her away to Movarth's lair if you sneak during night and take diary, but had bug in that that she doesn't ever turn hostile unless you enter her coffin room while she is there.
+Actually, that's just a bug; if you return to her coffin on a day when she's there, she still turns hostile.
+They probably planned for townsfolk to chase her to Movarth's lair if you sneak in during the night and take the diary, but the bug means that she doesn't ever turn hostile unless you enter her coffin room while she is there.

 The Dragon Priest Krosis is located on a dragon-inhabited mountain, and it's possible to wake him up while fighting the dragon.
 Doing so ends up raising the difficulty greatly, seeing as he's hard to hit and shoots deadly explosive fireballs, and it's even worse if you go up just expecting to deal with a relatively simple-to-fight dragon.
 Now, his name, Krosis, means "sorrow" in the dragon language - but it can also be used as "sorry".
 Is naming the Priest "Sorry" their way of apologising for such a nasty surprise?

-Better, most of the traps were to be used on the blind Falmer, so they made the trap plates very easy to see so Dwemer could avoid them, but the sightless Falmer would run right over them.
+Better, most of the traps were to be used on the Falmer, who are blind.
+Naturally, the trap plates were made very easy to see so Dwemer could avoid them, but the sightless Falmer would run right over them.